paulahemsi/push_swap/README.md

 * 24/05: I made a simple makefile to start, coded handling error functions (non-integer inputs, integer overflow and number duplicates) and initialized stack_a with linked lists.

 * 25/05: I was having an issue with `0` passing as argument, so I changed the way I was checking if the args are all integers.
 Swap, push, rotate and reverse rotate are implemented.
-I chose to change my linked list to make them a doubly linked list, so I can keep track of the previous and following numbers
+I chose to change my linked list to make them a doubly linked list, so I can keep track of the previous and the following numbers

 * 26/05: Functions to check if stack_a are full and sorted are implemented and working properly

-* 27/05: I added a function to check if a stack is reverse sorted, and implemented a logic to sort the numbers:
+* 27/05: I added a function to check if a stack is reverse-sorted, and implemented a logic to sort the numbers:
-  * check if stack_a is sorted and if stack_b is reverse sorted, to decide what steps to make
+  * check if stack_a is sorted and if stack_b is reverse-sorted, to decide what steps to take
-  * define between three numbers (first, second, and last) from stack_a wich one is the smallest and send it to stack_b, placing in the best of three spots (first, second and last)
+  * between three numbers (first, second, and last) from stack_a, define which one is the smallest and send it to stack_b, placing it in the best of the three spots (first, second and last)
   * when stack_a is sorted and stack_b is reverse sorted, push numbers from b to a

-* 28/05: While trying to find a bug, I discovered a problem in swap function with the previous pointer management and fixed it
+* 28/05: While trying to find a bug, I discovered a problem with the swap function in the previous pointer management, and fixed it

-* 29/05: The program is being able to sort any amount of numbers without any issues, but it is not optimized, therefore bigger numbers (>100) are taking too many steps
+* 29/05: The program is being able to sort any amount of numbers without any issues, but it is not optimized, therefore, bigger numbers (>100) are taking too many steps

 * 30/05: In order to optimize the code, I studied sorting algorithms and started to code a function that makes an ordered array from the number list

 * 31/05: I  organized my variables inside structs and implemented a quick sort function to order the array that will be used as reference.
-The rest of the day was spent trying to make this new sorting try, passing to stack_b the lower half of the numbers
+The rest of the day was spent trying to make this new sorting attempt, passing to stack_b the lower half of the list

 * 01/06 - 02/06: hello ~~darkness~~ procrastination my old friend

 * 03/06: Trying to get small chunks at a time, I started to debug the new messy code with small numbers, step by step, correcting some weird parts and optimizing it a bit.
 Tomorrow I need to debug a set of numbers that the code is unable to sort (`-44 -12 86 -85 -60`)

-* 04/06: I felt that my logic was not going anywhere, so I erased my `lets_sort` function and spent the hole day figuring out another way to sort the numbers and starting to code.
-Basically, I'm trying to split the first stack in half, send it to *stack_b* and bring it back sorting it.
-In that point I should have a little bit sorted and a bigger amount not sorted, so I send half of the non-sorted part to *stack_b* and repeat the process over and over.
+* 04/06: I felt that my logic was not going anywhere, so I erased my `lets_sort` function and spent the whole day figuring out another way to sort the numbers.
+Basically, I'm trying to split the first stack in half, send it to *stack_b* and bring it back already sorting it.
+By then, I will have a little amount sorted and a bigger amount not sorted, so I send half of the non-sorted part to *stack_b* and repeat the process over and over.

-* 05/06: Continued to implement the new sorting logic and refactored some parts of the code.
-I changed many functions to make them recursive, it was a good and joyfull exercise.
+* 05/06: The new sorting logic continued to be implemented and some parts of the code were refactored.
+I changed many functions to make them recursive, it was a good and joyful exercise.

-* 06/06: So, decided to implemented a index in my link list nodes, to better keep track of the numbers without always have to refeer to the ordered array.
-I implemented the firts part of the algorithm, and it's sorting medium stacks.
+* 06/06: So, I decided to implement an index in my link list nodes, to better keep track of the numbers without always having to refeer to the ordered array.
+I implemented the first part of the algorithm, and it's successfully sorting medium-size stacks.

-* 07/06: The basics of the new sorting logic was implemented and working!
-It's much better than the last one with 100 numbers, but still pretty uneficcient with 500.
+* 07/06: The basics of the new sorting logic was implemented and is working!
+It's much better than the last one with 100 numbers, but still pretty inefficient with 500.

-* 08/06: The new function to reduce the total amount of instructions by replacing matching neighbors ("ra" and "rb" or "rra" and "rrb" or "sa" or "sb") for their synthetic version ("rr", "rrr", "ss") is implemented.
+* 08/06: The new function to reduce the total amount of instructions by replacing matching neighbors ("ra" and "rb" or "rra" and "rrb" or "sa" or "sb") for their joined versions ("rr", "rrr", "ss") is implemented.

+* 09/06: Yesterday I added a function to decide what rotation to make (normal or reverse) and it made a huge difference in the efficience of the code, but it also introduce some more bugs that I'm trying to fix.